GerritForge/plugins_pull-replication/src/main/resources/Documentation/config.md

 	By default, replicates without group control, i.e. replicates everything to all remotes.

-remote.NAME.createMissingRepositories
-:	If true, a repository is automatically created on the remote site.
-	If the remote site was not available at the moment when a new project was created, it will be created if during the replication of a ref it is found to be missing.

-	If false, repositories are never created automatically on this remote.

-	By default, true, missing repositories are created.

-remote.NAME.replicatePermissions
-:	If true, permissions-only projects and the refs/meta/config
-	branch will also be replicated to the remote site.
-These projects and branches may be needed to keep a backup or slave server current.

-	By default, true, replicating everything.

-remote.NAME.replicateProjectDeletions
-:	If true, project deletions will also be replicated to the
-	remote site.

-	By default, false, do *not* replicate project deletions.

-remote.NAME.replicateHiddenProjects
-:	If true, hidden projects will be replicated to the remote site.

-	By default, false, do *not* replicate hidden projects.

 remote.NAME.mirror
 :	If true, replication will remove remote branches that are absent